 3. How Rent Is Determined

-By contrast, rental rates for income-based housing are based not on the market value, but on the resident’s income.
+By contrast, rental rates for income-based housing are based not on the market valueMarket Value is the value of the asset on the open market., but on the resident’s income.
 HUD determines the monthly rent of an approved income-based apartment home by calculating 30% of the tenant’s adjusted gross income.
 The government subsidizes the remainder of the rent for the landlord.

 What About Section 8 Housing Choice Vouchers?